afkbrb/github-avatar-generator/README.md

 |setTransparent(boolean transparent)|Set the transparency of the avatar.|false|
 |setBackColor(Color color)|Set the background color of the avatar.|Color(241, 241, 241)|

-> Notice:
+Notice

 > The final foreground color will be decided by the last called setForeColor* method.
+And if none of these setForeColor* methods are called, the foreground color will be generated at random but will also meet certain conditions to make the color look nice.

 ### Create